biocore/qiime/doc/documentation/file_formats.rst

 2. The second column header must be "BarcodeSequence", where each value in that column corresponds to the barcode used for each sample.
 Only IUPAC DNA characters are acceptable.
 3. The third column header must be “LinkerPrimerSequence”, where each value in that column corresponds to the primer used to amplify that sample.
 Only IUPAC DNA characters are acceptable.
 4. All subsequent column headers (except the last one) are metadata headers.
 For example, a "Smoker" column would include either "Yes" or "No".
 Note that the data in each column is assumed to be categorical unless specified otherwise.
 Categorical data columns must include at least 2 unique values per column.
 All metadata must be composed of only alphanumeric, underscore ("_"), period ("."), minus sign ("-"), plus sign ("+"), percentage ("%"), space (" "), semicolon (";"), colon (":"), comma (","), and/or forward slash ("/") characters.
 For missing data, write "NA"; do not leave blanks.
 5. The last column of the mapping file must be named "Description".
 Information in this column includes information that is unique to each sample, such as the medications taken by the patient, or any other descriptive information.
-The same character restrictions that apply to the metadata columns in guildline four apply to sample descriptions.
+The same character restrictions that apply to the metadata columns in guideline four apply to sample descriptions.
 Sample/Run Description should be kept brief, if possible.
 Information that applies to all samples in a mapping file should go in the run description section, which is defined as lines starting with a "#" character, immediately following the header line (See example format below.)
 Information that is specific to a particular sample should go in the "Description" column.
 6. There should be no empty lines or comment lines (starting with #) throughout the metadata, with the exception of any additional run description lines that immediately follow the initial header line.

 The header for this mapping file starts with a pound (#) character, and generally requires a "SampleID", "BarcodeSequence", "LinkerPrimerSequence", and a "Description", all tab separated.
 The following example header represents the minimum field requirement for the mapping file: